-The presence of other significant loads in the vicinity
+the presence of other significant loads in the vicinity

-The location of terminals that may turn down significantly (or be shut down) at off peak periods
+the location of terminals that may turn down significantly (or be shut down) on different days

-The location of compressors and their likely operation throughout the year
+the location of compressors and their likely operation throughout the year

-The presence of storage facilities in the vicinity
+the presence of storage facilities in the vicinity

-System configurations that may change throughout the year
+system configurations that may change throughout the year

-The effects on agreed Assured Offtake Pressures and NTS Exit (Flexibility) Capacity
+the effects on agreed AOP and NTS exit (flexibility) capacity

-The effects of maintenance on plant in the vicinity
+the effects of maintenance of plant in the vicinity

-Pipeline maintenance, inspection, remedial work and modification activities in the area
+pipeline maintenance, inspection, remedial work and modification activities in the area.

-As discussed in section 6.7, in addition to the minimum and maximum pressure limits, planning and operation will also consider a level of event driven resilience, ensuring that the system is planned and operated such that unforeseen events can be managed both safely and efficiently by the Control room.
-This resilience will be in the form of a pressure cover, applied to either entry points or system extremities.
+As discussed in Section 6.7, in addition to the minimum and maximum pressure limits, planning and operation also considers a level of event driven resilience, ensuring that the system is planned and operated such that unforeseen events can be managed both safely and efficiently by our Control Room.
+This resilience is in the form of a pressure cover, which is applied to either entry points or system extremities.

-Network analysis undertaken to determine network capability will model the system to observe the maximum and minimum pressure limits, including associated pressure covers.
-Where the analysis shows that a pressure cannot be maintained, the supply/demand scenario under analysis will be deemed to indicate a “failed” network.
-Network capability will be deemed to have been reached at the point where maximum pressures and/or minimum pressures on the network can only just be sustained within operational tolerances.
+Network analysis is undertaken to determine network capability, we model the system to observe the maximum and minimum pressure limits, including associated pressure covers.
+Where the analysis shows that a pressure cannot be maintained, the supply and demand scenario under analysis is deemed to indicate a “failed” network.
+Network capability is deemed to have been reached at the point where maximum pressures and minimum pressures on the network can only just be sustained within operational tolerances.
 The resulting network is also known as a “constrained” network.

 A “constrained” network indicates a requirement to mitigate a given constraint, either due to inability to meet direct system requirements or to provide sufficient resilience to system events.